Navajo Nation is behind only New York and New Jersey in rates of COVID-19 infection. What happened?

 “My grandpa used to say, ‘when you’ve been out in the real world, you come back and see everything is just as you left it,'” says Solomon, who lived in California and Washington for 13 years before returning to the Navajo Nation.
 “There’s no real progress.
 It’s heart wrenching to see your people struggling, especially when there’s this pandemic going on that’s so great and so huge, and our people don’t even know what to do with it.
 They’re so scared.
 They’re so misinformed.”

-But in yet another display of Indigenous resilience, she’s been working with her sister and niece to bring food and supplies from distant stores, assembling baskets for elders and families with children so they don’t have to leave home.
+But in yet another display of Indigenous resilience, she’s been working with her sister and niece to purchase food and supplies from distant stores, assembling baskets for elders and families with children so they don’t have to leave home.
 “I recently had to go to four or five Family Dollars to get what I needed,” says Solomon.
 “But I always have a van full of canned goods and toilet paper.
 My aunt just called and said she was down to three rolls and couldn’t find any, so I came over and brought some.”

 For the Navajo, the same insular focus and close-knit family structures that create challenges during a pandemic can also be part of the solution.
 “I come from a long line of Navajo warriors,” says Solomon.
 “I moved back here to take care of my parents and that’s turned into a long list of people I’m caring for.
 I fight for my people.”